Hong Kong protesters plan weekend rally after violent clashes | Malay Mail

 The police response has drawn criticism from a range of influential bodies including lawmakers, journalists and legal groups, with calls for an independent inquiry into “excessive force” from a top legal body that helps elect the city's leader.

-The Hong Kong Bar Association also said the police “may well have overstepped its lawful powers” with “wholly unnecessary force against largely unarmed protesters who did not appear to pose any immediate threat to the police or the public”.
+The Hong Kong Bar Association also weighed in, saying the police force “may well have overstepped its lawful powers" with "wholly unnecessary force against largely unarmed protesters who did not appear to pose any immediate threat to the police or the public.”

 But Beijing said it fully supported the city authorities' handling of the protests.